ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 2: Set Gas Costs

 In `precompile/params.go` we have `writeGasCostPerSlot` and `readGasCostPerSlot`.

-This is a good starting point for estimating gas costs.
+`writeGasCostPerSlot` is the cost of one write such as modifying a state storage slot.

+`readGasCostPerSlot` is the cost of reading a state storage slot.

+This should be in your gas cost estimations based on how many times the precompile function does a read or a write.
+For example, if the precompile modifies the state slot of its precompile address twice then the gas cost for that function would be `40_000`.

 ```go
 // Gas costs for stateful precompiles